electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 interfaces, performing privileged operations, and managing renderer processes (more on that later).

-Before running a full Electron app, you will first set up a trivial script in the main process to demonstrate how to set up your entry point.
+Before creating your first Electron app, you will first use a trivial script to ensure your main process entry point is configured correctly.
 Create a `main.js` file in the root folder of your project with a single line of code:

 ```js title='main.js'
 console.log(`Hello from Electron 👋`);
 ```

+Because Electron's main process is a Node.js runtime, you can execute arbitrary Node.js code with the `electron` command (you can even use it as a [REPL]).
 To execute this script, add `electron .` to the `start` command in the [`scripts`][package-scripts] field of your package.json.
 This command will tell the Electron executable to look for the main script in the current directory and run it in dev mode.

 ```json {8-10} title='package.json'
 {